Details: Steve Witkoff to meet Iran in Istanbul on Friday

 Photo: Vahid Salemi/AP/TT

-President Masoud Pezeshkian has ordered such talks to begin, reports the pro-regime Fars news agency, citing an informed government source.
+Iranian President Masoud Pezeshkian has ordered nuclear talks with the United States to begin, the pro-regime news agency Fars reports, citing an informed government source.

 Last week began with threatening tones from both the US and Iran, but this weekend both sides spoke of taking steps towards concrete talks.

-"Iran is talking to us, and we'll see if we can do something, or we'll see what happens.
+"(Iran) is talking to us, and we'll see if we can do something, or we'll see what happens.
 We have a large fleet on its way there," Donald Trump said on Friday.

 Loading related articles...